acaizu00/about-me-/README.md

 - please be kind. if you're gonna be mean as a joke please tell me or use tone tags, otherwise i can't tell.
 - stay platonic. i'm uncomfortable with flirts. but if it's just compliments thats okay!
 - i'm always c+h friendly! if you see me hanging around dont be shy to sit/cuddle by me. i won't reject.
+- i'm not much of a shipper sadly. i just like whatever is canon.
 - do not sexualize me.

 - dni: